axonivy-market/demo-projects/connectivity/connectivity-demos-product/README.md

 # Connectivity Demo
-Axon Ivy's Connectivity (REST/SOAP) Demo nicely showcases using standard architecture principles to create interactive applications with web services.
+Axon Ivy's Connectivity (REST/SOAP) Demo is a comprehensive collection of examples that demonstrate the use of standard architectural principles to create interactive web services.

 The solution: